overtone1000/uDAQC/Documentation/Development To-Do.md

 ## Deferred
 * Can't put library on Arduino Library Manager (https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ) because the whole git repository must be dedicated to that library only.
+* No need for guest domain behavior for device credentials.
+Just limited web interface dropdown to one available selection.
+* Guest credentials for server could be interesting, but low priority now.